ietf-wg-dmarc/draft-ietf-dmarc-aggregate-reporting/draft-ietf-dmarc-aggregate-reporting.md

-Aggregate reports are limited in scope to DMARC policy and disposition results, to information pertaining to the underlying authentication mechanisms, and to the identifiers involved in DMARC validation.
+Aggregate reports are limited in scope to DMARC policy and disposition results, to information pertaining to the underlying authentication mechanisms, and to the domain-level identifiers involved in DMARC validation.

-Aggregate report may expose sender and recipient identifiers, specifically the RFC5322.From addresses.
+Aggregate reports may expose sender and recipient identifiers on domain level, specifically the RFC5322.From domain.
+No personal information such as individual email addresses, IP addresses of individuals, or the content of any messages, is included in reports.
+However, low-traffic reports may allow a mapping of 'record' elements to individuals due to a lack of aggregated data.
+A Domain Owner might add a unique user identifier to messages (e.g., as DKIM selector) that allows a tracking of individual users in aggregate reports.

 Domain Owners requesting reports will receive information about mail claiming to be from them, which includes mail that was not, in fact,